South Mimms services

-The services' site comprises of several things, including a works unit.
-The only sensible route between the motorways and the village of South Mimms is to leave at the junction and drive through the services, where there is a link road to the village.
-This feature is pretty much exclusive to the services, and similarly they are the only service area connected to the national cycle routes.
+The service area's site comprises of several businesses and units, including a council depot.
+The only sensible route between the motorways and the village of South Mimms is to leave at the junction and drive through the service area, where there is a link road to the village.
+This feature is pretty much exclusive to this service area.

 The services are off a busy roundabout, however its location presents an even bigger problem for the police.
 Over time, several illegal activities have been uncovered here, largely due to its location being where two major routes cross, one coming out of London (where South Mimms is the first service area you'd pass) and one heading towards the Channel Ports.

-National Cycle Network route 12, also known as the Great North Way, runs from Hadley Wood to Hatfield via the services, and then it continues towards the North East.
+National Cycle Network route 12, also known as the Great North Way, runs from Hadley Wood to Hatfield via the back of the service area.
+It then continues towards the North East.

 In the Public Eye